danpozmanter/SnazzGenerator/README.md

 // Use the insert SQL
 ```

 That's it.
-It will automatically remove the primary key field ("Id" by default).
-And if the database is Postgres, ensure "::bytea" is used for binary data.
+It will automatically remove the primary key field in this example: "Id".
+Optionally you can also set "::bytea" to be used for byte arrays.
-While this is fairly performant, it's still advisable not to do the sql generation in a "hot" path, but rather during initialization.
+It's still advisable not to do the sql generation in a "hot" path, but rather during initialization.

 Supports bulk inserts: